 S13.
 Wild oat is difficult to eradicate because the seeds shatter before crops are harvested and because seed dormancy causes delayed germination.
 Wild oat is a cool season plant and seeds germinate in the spring and fall when favorable temperature and moisture conditions exist.
 Cultural approaches available for wild oat control in small grains include delayed small grain seeding, post seeding cultivation, and competitive crops.
 The most practical cultural method of wild oat control is delayed small grain seeding, which involves early soil cultivation to stimulate wild oat germination followed by tillage or chemical control to kill emerged wild oat prior to crop seeding.
-Delayed seeding may cause a significant wheat yield reduction when compared with early species for
+Delayed seeding may cause a significant wheat yield reduction when compared with earlyStr.
+Palm to the sout the country palmer am feet in cert the seeding species for